-True repentance primarily involves contrition or sorrow for sins, confession of sins to God and receiving God’s forgiveness by faith, renunciation or turning away from sins, restitution of the wrongs you have done to others, and resolution to walk in obedience to God’s Word and God’s Spirit.
+True repentance primarily involves contrition or sorrow for sins, confession of sins to God and receiving or appropriating God’s forgiveness by faith, renunciation or turning away from sins, restitution of the wrongs you have done to others, and resolution to walk in obedience to God’s Word and God’s Spirit.

-Paul testifies: “For I delight in the law of God according to the inward man.”
+Paul testifies, “For I delight in the law of God according to the inward man.”
 (Rom.
 7:22 NKJV).

-The Scripture states: “No one born of God commits sin; for God’s nature abides in him, and he cannot sin because he is born of God.”
+Apostle John writes, “No one born of God commits sin; for God’s nature abides in him, and he cannot sin because he is born of God.”
 (1 John 3:9 RSV).

-The Scripture states: “Whoever is a child of God cannot go on sinning, because his seed is abiding in him; and he cannot go on sinning because he is a child of God.”
+John states, “Whoever is a child of God cannot go on sinning, because his seed is abiding in him; and he cannot go on sinning because he is a child of God.”
 (1 John 3:9 MNT).

 A lifestyle of sin or disobedience to God’s Word and God’s Spirit is inconsistent and incompatible with God’s Life, Nature and Spirit in the born-again believers.

-The Scripture queries: “What shall we say then?
+Paul queries, “What shall we say then?
 Shall we continue in sin that grace may abound?
 Certainly not!
 How shall we who died to sin live any longer in it?”
 (Rom.
 6:1-2 NKJV).